5 Types of Social Media Data Collection and How They Are Used

 • How do they interact with social media networks?

-Once you’ve answered these questions, it’s much easier to narrow down the social media data that will be most useful to better understand your consumers.
+Once you’ve answered these questions, it’s much easier to narrow down the social media data that will be most useful to understand your consumers better.
 For example:

 Your company sells themed cakes and one of your target audiences is parents of kids aged 1-16.